-Emily earned her law degree from the University of Cincinnati College of Law in 2017, where she served as an Associate Member and Editor of the University of Cincinnati Law Review, was part of the Editorial Staff for Human Rights Quarterly, and worked in the Entrepreneurship and Community Development Clinic advising entrepreneurs through various stages of business development.
-Emily earned a B.A. in Political Science from the University of Kentucky in 2014.
+Emily earned her law degree from the University of Cincinnati College of Law, where she served as an Associate Member and Editor of the University of Cincinnati Law Review, was part of the Editorial Staff for Human Rights Quarterly, and worked in the Entrepreneurship and Community Development Clinic, advising entrepreneurs through various stages of business development.
+One of her most memorable experiences was working in the Center for Human Rights in Galway, Ireland, mapping human rights violations in the War on Terror.
+Prior to entering law school, Emily earned a B.A. in Political Science from the University of Kentucky.

 Emily enjoys being a part of her community.
-She is currently Co-Vice President of Programming for the Business and Professional Women of the Triangle and serves on the Professionalism Committee of the Wake County Bar Association.
-Outside of the office, Emily practices barre3 and enjoys spending time with her husband and two rescue dogs.
+She currently serves on the Professionalism Committee of the Wake County Bar Association and is a member of the Business and Professional Women of the Triangle.
+Outside of the office, Emily is a certified barre3 instructor and enjoys spending time with her husband and rescue dogs.

 University of Cincinnati College of Law